rocky-linux/documentation/docs/guides/security/firewalld.md

 `firewall-cmd --zone trusted --remove-service ssh --permanent`

+!!!
+Warning

+    If you're working on a remote server or VPS, hold off on that last instruction! *NEVER remove the `ssh` service from a remote server* unless you have another way to access the shell (see below).

+    If you lock yourself out of `ssh` access via the firewall, you'll need to (in the worst-case scenarios) go fix your server in person, contact support, or possibly reinstall the OS from your control panel (depending on whether the server is physical or virtual).

 ### Using A New Zone - Adding Administrative IPs

 Now just repeat our original steps using the "admin" zone: